-Assessments carried out internally and externally demonstrate that the Group's remuneration policy complies with regulatory requirements.
+Assessments carried out internally and externally show that the Group remuneration policy complies with regulatory requirements.

 Internally, the Group's remuneration policy is reviewed regularly and independently by the Internal Audit Division since 2010.
-The latest review carried out in 2015 covered the remuneration policy applied for 2014 to the regulated population.
-The Internal Audit Division concluded that the risk of non-compliance of the Group's remuneration policy was properly managed, both from the point of view of governance of the overall process and of the respect of the quantitative and qualitative rules applied to the variable remunerations awarded for the performance year 2014.
-Pursuant to this review, four new recommendations were issued, all of which have already been implemented.
-Notably, the remuneration of all of the regulated staff from the former brokerage subsidiary Newedge, which passed under the control of Société Générale during 2014, is in full conformance with the CRD IV starting from the performance year 2015.
+The latest review carried out in 2017 covered the remuneration policy applied for the 2016 group regulated population.
+The Internal Audit Division concluded that the risk of non-compliance of the Group's remuneration policy was correctly covered, both from the point of view of governance of the overall process and of the respect of the quantitative and qualitative rules applied to the variable remunerations awarded for the 2016 performance year.

-In addition, the Group's remuneration policy is regularly reviewed by external supervisory bodies (ACPR, ECB, EBA, Federal Reserve,...).
+In addition, the Group's remuneration policy is regularly reviewed by external supervisory bodies (ACPR, ECB...).

-2.2 Perimeter of the regulated population in 2015
+2.2 Perimeter of the regulated population in 2017